nf-core/website/markdown/usage/configuration.md

 > [cpus](https://www.nextflow.io/docs/latest/process.html#cpus) (int) and
 > [time](https://www.nextflow.io/docs/latest/process.html#time).

-If you think that the defaults in the pipeline are way off, please the pipeline developers know either on Slack or via a GitHub issue on the pipeline repository!
+If you think that the defaults in the pipeline are way off, please the pipeline developers know either on Slack in the channel for the pipeline or via a GitHub issue on the pipeline repository!
 Then we can adjust the defaults to the benefit of all pipeline users.

-## Updating Tool Versions
+## Updating tool versions

 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of nf-core pipelines uses one container or conda environment per process which makes it much easier to maintain and update software dependencies.